Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Introduction

-To address the above limitations of the existing GNN prompting methods, we introduce \textbf{U}nsupervised \textbf{G}raph \textbf{P}rompting \textbf{P}roblem (\textbf{\problemname}), a new setup for benchmarking \gnn prompting methods.
-For \problemname, we assume all parameters of a base \gnn pre-trained on a labeled dataset are fixed.
-Every prompting method is evaluated based on its performance gain for the frozen \gnn on target datasets that have shifted distributions.
-Next, we design the first unsupervised \gnn prompting framework, \textbf{\namemodel}, to address the above issues, and validate it on \problemname.
-Our method utilizes consistency regularization to align the \gnn's learned knowledge (from a source data distribution) with the target distribution.
-We train a prompting function by confident pseudo-labels to improve the \gnn's generalization without fine-tuning it.
-We also introduce regularization techniques to counteract biased predictions due to class imbalance and to make the prompted graphs close to the original data distribution.
-Our experimental results on various graph tasks show that \namemodel, without labels, outperforms the state-of-the-art (SoTA) \gnn prompting methods in most cases, while giving them the advantage of access to labeled data.
+Within this challenging setup, we propose \namemodel, the first fully unsupervised \gnn prompting framework. \namemodel trains a prompting function using consistency regularization and confident pseudo-labeling, enabling the frozen \gnn to adapt its knowledge to the new target distribution.
+To ensure robustness, we introduce two additional regularization techniques: one to counteract prediction bias from class imbalance and another to make the prompted graphs close to the original data distribution.
+Our extensive experiments show that \namemodel, despite being fully unsupervised, consistently outperforms state-of-the-art (SOTA) prompting methods that have the advantage of full access to labeled data.
 Our major contributions are summarized as follows.